uoftgasa/uoftgasa.github.io/markdown/index.md

 This system of subways, streetcars, and buses is the primary public transit option within the city.
 You can find the full system map [here](https://www.ttc.ca/PDF/Maps/TTC_SystemMap.pdf).

 **Fares:**
-Depending on your frequency of use, there are few payment options:
+Depending on your frequency of use, there are few payment options.
+For anyone living in the city and u

 - **Cash fare: $3.25/trip**
 	- requires a transfer to switch routes, see the Transfers section below for more details
 	- best for infrequent users
 - **Presto fare: $3.00/trip** (although the card has a startup cost)
 	- tap this reloadable card at every route switch, see the Presto Card section below for more details
+	- best for frequent users who also use other transit agencies
 - **Day pass: $12.50/day**
 	- unlimited travel for one day
 	- make 4 trips to break even with the cash fare
 	- make 5 trips to break even with the Presto fare
-	- best for infreqeu
+	- best for infrequent users
 - **Weekly pass: $43.75/week**
 	- unlimited travel for a week
 	- make 14 trips to break even with the cash fare
+	- make 15 trips to break even with the cash fare
 - **Post-secondary student Metropass: $116.75/month**
 	- unlimited travel for a month carrying a [post-secondary ID card](https://www.ttc.ca/Fares_and_passes/Fare_information/Seniors_students_and_children/Post_Secondary_Students/index.jsp), make 36 trips to break even with the cash fare or 39 trips to break even with the Presto fare
 - **Adult monthly Metropass: $146.25/month** (although you can reduce this to $134.00/month by purchasing  a year's worth with the [Monthly Discount Plan](https://www.ttc.ca/Fares_and_passes/Passes/Metropass/Metropass_MDP/index.jsp))